Health & Wellness Programs

 Additional Information

 For more information, call 301-446-6800; Maryland Relay 7-1-1 for customers who are deaf, hard of hearing, or have a speech disability or email wellness@pgparks.com Events may be canceled due to inclement weather or wet grounds.
 Call 301-927-0822 for weather-related cancellations.
-No events on Federal Holidays.
+No events on federal holidays.

 Participants are encouraged to register for classes through Parks Direct using the links above.
 Learn how to set up a Parks Direct account.
 For assistance with registration, contact the Customer Service Help Desk at 301-699-2255.
 For more information, e-mail wellness@pgparks.com.